コンテンツにスキップ

 Official Instagram: https://www.instagram.com/hakonegarasunomori/

-The last place we would like to introduce is the Okada Art Museum in Kowakudani, which was opened in 2013.
-This is a facility where you can enjoy the beautiful nature of Kowakudani and Oriental art.
+Our final recommendation is the Okada Museum of Art in Kowakudani, which opened in 2013.
+It is a facility where you can enjoy the beautiful nature of Kowakudani and Eastern art.

-On this Instagram page, you can enjoy not only information about the facility, but also the seasonal nature of the surrounding area.
+On this Instagram page, you can not only find information about the facility, but also enjoy the changing seasonal scenery of the surrounding nature.

-Inside the museum, you can see about 450 exhibits, mainly works from the East, including Japan, Korea, and China.
-It is a facility where you can enjoy a wide variety of works, from early modern and modern Japanese paintings to Oriental ceramics, as well as clay figurines and Buddhist statues.
-(This is a photo of the "DOKI Earthenware!
-Earthenware and Bronzeware Exhibition" held in 2020.)
+The museum displays around 450 pieces, focusing on works from Asia, including Japan, Korea, and China.
+This facility allows visitors to enjoy a wide range of works, from early modern and contemporary Japanese paintings to Oriental ceramics, clay figurines, and Buddhist statues.
+(This photo is from the "DOKI Pottery!
+Clay Figurines and Bronzeware" exhibition held in 2020.)

-The garden was designed with the concept of ``a garden space where you can feel the blessings of nature through the vitality of spring water and trees,'' and the rich greenery and waterscape create a quiet and comfortable space.
+The garden was designed with the concept of "A garden space where you can feel the blessings of nature - the vitality of spring water and trees," and the lush greenery and waterscape create a quiet and comfortable space.

-At the museum shop, you can purchase Okada Art Museum's original chocolates, which are so beautiful that it would be a shame to eat them.
-This ``Okada Museum Chocolate ``Nami to Fuji'' is a bonbon chocolate that you can enjoy in 8 different flavors.
+At the museum shop, you can purchase original Okada Museum of Art chocolates that are so beautiful you'll almost feel bad eating them.
+The Okada Museum Chocolate "Waves and Fuji" is a bonbon chocolate that comes in eight different flavors.

 TEL: 0460-87-3931